ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 in that it specifically focuses on the performance of stock-assessment models.

-FS differs from ss3sim mainly in that it uses simple text manipulation commands
-(e.g. change line 50 from 0 to 1)
-to alter models rather than the approach of ss3sim, which uses flexible and modular functions.
+FS differs from ss3sim mainly in that it uses simple user-specified text manipulation commands (e.g. change line 50 from 0 to 1) to alter models rather than the approach of ss3sim, which uses flexible and modular functions.